giantpaper/breakpoints.js/README.md

 ```
 import Breakpoints from './breakpoints.js';

 // List your breakpoints here.
+Name them whatever you want.
 If left blank, default ones will be used.
 // Just like Bootstrap, the first breakpoint must always be 0 otherwise it won't work as expected.
 	let breakpoints = new Breakpoints([
 		[	'xs',	0	],